PoziWorld/Swaggy/README.md

-Swagger
+Swaggy
 =======

 Unofficial voice control for Swagbucks.com.

-(Swagger is a browser extension for the Google Chrome, Opera, and other Chromium-based browsers.)
+(Swaggy is a browser extension for the Google Chrome, Opera, and other Chromium-based browsers.)

 Supported commands